 The pathologic appearance and immunophenotype may vary within a given subtype.
 Therefore, diagnosis is usually based on a combination of clinical presentation, pathology, molecular findings, and factors that may be unique to each subtype.
 T-cell receptor rearrangements are found in a majority of lymphomas, but can be inconsistent.

 Prognosis varies according to the subtype of PTCL.
-With the exception of patients with ALK+ ALCL who can be successfully treated with standard anthracycline-based chemotherapy and patients ...
+With the exception of patients with ALK+ ALCL who can be successfully treated with standard anthracycline-based chemotherapy and patients with stage ...